Classical and quantum random-walk centrality measures in multilayer networks: Classical and quantum centralities

 Observe the similarity in the mathematical structures of Eqs.~\eqref{eq:qw_betweenness2} and \eqref{eq:qw_betweenness3}.
 In the quantum case \eqref{eq:qw_betweenness3}, product states emerge as a result of mixing wave-function components.

-For our numerical calculations in Sec.~\ref{sec:numerics}, we compute the classical \eqref{eq:betweenness_cl} and quantum \eqref{eq:qw_betweenness3} random-walk betweenness centralities with a value of $s$ that is small enough such that the ``damping'' term $e^{-s t}$ is not the dominant mechanism in the evolution of the classical and quantum absorbing walks.
+For our numerical calculations in Sec.~\ref{sec:numerics}, we compute the classical \eqref{eq:betweenness_cl} and quantum \eqref{eq:qw_betweenness3} random-walk betweenness centralities with a value of $s$ that is small enough so that the ``damping'' term $e^{-s t}$ is not the dominant mechanism in the evolution of the classical and quantum absorbing random walks.
+As we detail in the next paragraph, the value of $s$ also needs to be large enough so that classical walkers do not get trapped in absorbing states.